-Despite overwhelming bipartisan support for safeguarding the open internet, the Federal Communications Committee voted on Thursday to ignore the public and kill net neutrality protections.
+Despite overwhelming bipartisan support for safeguarding the open internet, the Federal Communications Commission voted on Thursday to ignore the public and kill net neutrality protections.

 With his familiar shit-eating grin, FCC chairman Ajit Pai went through the motions of holding a committee hearing on his “Restoring Internet Freedom” initiative.
 The hearing was as much of a fraud as the title of the item: It was a foregone conclusion that under Pai’s leadership the FCC would hand big telecoms an early Christmas present.

 In a 3-2 vote along party lines, the Republican-led commission decided to eliminate the current net neutrality rules and remove the shackles that prevent ISPs from blocking online content, slowing a competitor’s website, or charging you extra just to access YouTube.
 (You can read the dissenting opinions here.)
 It paves the way for an ISP free-for-all, baby, and you can bet telecom executives have plenty of lucrative plans in mind that we haven’t even considered.

 The vote was briefly delayed after Pai’s comments were interrupted by security.
 The room was evacuated and searched by Federal Protective Service before Pai resumed.
 The nature of the threat was not immediately disclosed.

 From the moment President Donald Trump appointed Pai, we knew he was dead-set on killing net neutrality protections.
 He’s advocated for ISP interests for years.
 Before joining the FCC, Pai was a lawyer for Verizon, and he worked as counsel for the Senate Judiciary Committee under mega-conservative former Sens.
 Sam Brownback and Jeff Sessions.
 But make no mistake—just because Pai is a Republican doesn’t mean this is a partisan issue for the American public.